 The German police was prepared to secure the borders and to send back asylum seekers.
 But Merkel insisted on keeping the borders open.
 She refuses admit any link between mass migration and public security.

 The Chancellor is supported by the Social Democrats, the Greens, the Churches, the Muslim community and the Leftist Establishment in the German Main Stream Media.
 Like her predecessor, the socialist Chancellor Gerhard Schröder, she is sensitive to the electoral power of the immigrants.
 Public TV and public broadcasting are on her side, partly because they depend on public money, partly because most of their journalists are Leftists.
 Talk show guests are in their overwhelming majority sympathetic towards Merkel´s policy.
 Conformism and political correctness dominate the public debate.
 The question whether it would not be better to block the invasion is invariably answered by a counter question: “Should our soldiers fire on those poor refugees?”

 What is going on in Germany is nothing less than a revolution against common sense—and cultural suicide.

+So nobody has an explanation of Angela Merkel.
 Has she been blackmailed?
 Has she been bribed?
 Has she gone mad?
 Is she intentionally destabilizing her country in the interest of a foreign power?

 Her promise that the European partners would take care of the refugees has no real possibility of fulfillment.
 The burden will fall on the German taxpayers, and the working class.